 “The information you provide on and with this form (including any proof of eligibility that you submit) will be used by [INSERT LEAGUE NAME] for administrative purposes only, including completing your registration, allocating a competition classification and confirming your eligibility to compete in the competition.
 In addition, your personal data may be shared with [INSERT COUNTY FA NAME], any other appropriate County Football Associations, FA Regional Talent Hub or similar organisations to enable those entities to confirm your eligibility for any competition or activity.

-If any of the information submitted changes, please notify you us immediately by emailing [insert details of relevant contact within County league].
+If any of the information submitted changes, please notify us immediately by emailing [insert details of relevant contact within County league].

 By signing this form you acknowledge that your personal data will be used for the purposes outlined above.”